mikeas1/A2A/docs/topics/extensions.md

 ### Scope of Extensions

 The exact set of possible ways to use extensions is intentionally not defined.
-This is to faciliate the ability to use extensions to expand A2A beyond currently known use cases.
+This is to facilitate the ability to use extensions to expand A2A beyond currently known use cases.
 However, some use cases are clearly forseeable, such as:

 - Exposing new information in the AgentCard.
 An extension may not impact the request/response flow at all -- it can be simply used as a way to convey additional structured information to clients via the AgentCard.
 We refer to these as *data-only extensions*.
 - Overlaying additional structure and state change requirements on the core request/response messages.
 An extension could, for example, require that all messages use DataParts that adhere to a specific schema.
 This type of extension effectively acts as a profile on the core A2A protocol, narrowing the space of allowed values.
 We refer to these as *profile extensions*.